demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### ip

 ***
-Returns enrichment for an IP address.
+Returns reputation lookup for an IP address found in Xpanse.

 #### Base Command